 What Are Options?

-- Lot Size: This refers to the standard quantity or units of the underlying asset that is included in the options contact.
+- Lot Size: This refers to the standard quantity or units of the underlying asset that is included in the options contract.

-- Strike Prize: Also known as exercise price, this is the price of the asset at which the two parties agree to buy or sell the underlying asset, in an options contract.
+- Strike Prize: Also known as exercise price, this is the price of the asset at which the two parties agree to buy or sell the underlying asset.

-- Premium: This refers to the amount that the buyer pays to the seller of the asset in order to avail the benefits of the options contract.
-It is essentially the market price of the options contract itself.
+- Premium: This refers to the amount that the buyer pays to the seller of the options contract and the underlying asset to avail the benefits of the options contract.
+It is the market price of the options contract itself.

-- Expiration Date: This refers to the future date by which an options contract must be exercised by the investor.
-Beyond the expiration date, the options contract will expire worthless.
+- Expiration Date: This refers to the future date until which an options contract can be exercised by the investor.
+Beyond the expiration date, the options contract will expire worthlessly.

 How Is Options Trading Done?

 Anytime a party enters into an options contract, they typically do so either because they think that the price of an asset is set to rise or that the price of an asset is set to fall.
-Apart from speculating on the price of the asset to go up or down, you can also invest in an options contract in order to hedge a trading position in the market.
+Apart from speculating on the price of the asset to go up or down, investors also invest in an options contract to hedge a trading position in the market.

-A call option is a type of options contract that gives the holder the right, but not the obligation to buy the asset at the agreed upon strike price before the expiration date.
-The call option can be bought by the investor by paying a premium upfront to the seller.
-The option holder therefore, makes a profit if the value of the asset rises in the future.
-This is because the call option allows him to buy the asset at a much lower price and then sell in the market for its current higher price.
+A call option is a type of options contract that gives the holder the right, but not the obligation to buy the asset at the agreed-upon strike price before the expiration date.
+The call option can be bought by the investor by paying a premium upfront to the seller, also called the Options writer.
+The option holders, therefore, make a profit if the value of the asset rises in the future.
+This is because the call option allows them to buy the asset at a much lower price and then sell in the market for its current higher price.

-Let us put this in perspective with a call options trading example.
-Say, you purchase a call option for a stock at a strike price of Rs 200 and the expiration date is in two months.
+For example, suppose you purchase a call option for stock at a strike price of Rs 200 and the expiration date is in two months.
 If within that period, the stock price rises to Rs 240, you can still buy the stock at Rs 200 due to the call option and then sell it to make a profit of Rs 240-200 = Rs 40.

-A put option is a type of options contract that gives the holder the right, but not the obligation to sell the asset at the agreed upon strike price any time before the expiration date.
-If the value of the asset falls in the future, the call option gives him the choice to sell the asset at the agreed upon higher price and thereby minimize his risks.
+A put option is a type of options contract that gives the options holders the right, but not the obligation to sell the asset at the set strike price any time before the expiration date.
+If the value of the asset falls in the future, the call option gives holders the choice to sell the asset at the agreed-upon higher price, thereby minimising overall risk.

-Let us understand this with a put options trading example.
-Let’s assume you purchase a put option for a stock at a strike price of Rs 200 and the expiration date is in a month.
+For example, let’s assume you purchase a put option for stock at a strike price of Rs 200 and the expiration date is in a month.
 If within that period, the stock price falls to Rs 180, you can still choose to sell the stock at Rs 200.
-On the other hand, if the price of the stock rises above Rs 200, you still have no obligation to sell it or can still sell it at the current market price.
+On the other hand, if the price of the stock rises above Rs 200, you can choose between exercising the contract or not.